NaomiEisen/20554-Advanced-Programming-with-Java/README.md

 # 20554 Advanced Programming with Java

 Welcome to the repository for the '20554 Advanced Programming with Java' course.
-This repository contains some of the projects and assignments of the course and may help some students along the way :)
+This repository contains some of the projects and assignments of the course :)

 ## Contents